The Gap Fund @ UNM Program is not active at this time. We are currently seeking funds.

 - salaries and benefits (excludes using the funds for faculty salary compensation)

 - UNM-owned equipment

 There is no indirect cost applied to the project and no required page limit for the proposal document (submitted proposals are typically 5-10 pages in length).

+We do not currently have an active Gap Fund program.
 Questions about the proposal process?
 Feel free to contact the following STC staff: